 The History of Perfume - A Curious Tale

-From ancient civilizations through to the present day
+How did perfume evolve from ancient civilizations through to the present day?

-The history of perfume is as interesting a story as it is complex and intrinsically linked to the developments of human societies around the world.
-As with any story, it is best to start at the beginning.
+The history of perfume is interesting, complex and intrinsically linked to the development of human society around the world.

-The first recorded uses of ‘perfume’ would be when ancient culture would burn incense and enjoy their pleasant aromas.
+The first recorded use of ‘perfume’ dates back to when ancient cultures burned incense and enjoyed the resulting pleasant aromas.

-But in terms of linguistics Perfume, as a noun finds its origins in the Latin phrase ‘per fumus’ which translates to “through smoke”.
-Although, the French later also invented the term ‘parfum’ to also describe the burning of incense to produce a fragrance.
+Perfume as a noun finds its origins in the Latin phrase ‘per fumus’ which translates to “through smoke”.
+Although, the French later also invented the term ‘parfum’ to describe the burning of incense in order to produce a fragrance.

-This history of perfume in ancient civilizations finds its origins as an offering to the gods for it was thought to cause sublimation of the body to make it more ‘god-like’.
-The earliest recorded use of ‘perfume’ historically is when the Mesopotamians first discovered incense 4000 years ago.
+This history of perfume in ancient civilizations started as an offering to the gods because it was thought to cause sublimation of the body to make it more ‘god-like’.
+The earliest recorded use of ‘perfume’ is when the Mesopotamians first discovered incense 4000 years ago.

-Fragrance (as we know it today) did not exist in Egypt, Greece nor other ancient societies.
+Fragrance (as we know it today) did not exist in Egypt, Greece nor any other ancient societies.
 The aromas they produced would simply come from raw materials.
-Popular ingredients for perfumes such as scented botanicals and resins were historically used in ancient times during ceremonies to show devotion to the gods.
+Popular ingredients for perfumes, such as scented botanicals and resins, were used in ancient times during ceremonies to show devotion to the gods.

-However, in the years that followed this esteemed association would decline into decadence.
-In contrast to the sacred associations, perfumes later became quintessential of raucous orgies.
+Although, in the years that followed this esteemed association would decline into decadence.
+In contrast to their previous sacred associations, perfumes later became quintessential of raucous orgies.

-We have traced the history of perfume in Egypt to when it first arrived at its shores by 3000 B.C.
-From there, its popularity grew exponentially in popularity under the rule of Queen Hatshepsut.
+We have traced the history of perfume in Egypt to when it first arrived at its shores around 3000 B.C.
+From there, its popularity grew exponentially under the rule of Queen Hatshepsut.

-The Queen would lead expeditions in search of incense and other valuable commodities that were received with such admiration and awe that such expeditions are recorded throughout the temple built in her honour.
+The Queen would lead expeditions in search of incense and other valuable commodities that were received with such admiration and awe that these expeditions are recorded throughout the temple built in her honour.

 Furthermore, perfume was of great prominence throughout the Egyptian high society as well as their spirituality with Nefertem (an Egyptian god) being appointed the ‘Lord of Perfume’.